orioncomputing/student-review-system-api/README.md

 This is the API for the Student Review System, a web system designed for peer review and self-evaluation for students in schools and universities.

+**This is an in-development piece of software and is not ready for real usage.**

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development purposes.
 See deployment for notes on how to deploy the project on a live system.